just-another-downer/landgrid-support/_articles/print-your-maps.md

 **Save Image:** a .PNG image will download of just the map extent as shown on your screen.

-**Print a Specific Parcel's Info** You can print a specific properties' information by clicking the parcel, then 'Actions' at the top right, then 'Print Parcel'.
+**Print a Specific Parcel's Info:** You can print a specific properties' information by clicking the parcel, then 'Actions' at the top right, then 'Print Parcel'.
 The resulting PDF will look something like the following:
 ![Print_Parcel_Details.jpg]({{site.baseurl}}/img/Print_Parcel_Details.jpg)